Calcium chloride: Other applications

 Calcium chloride is also used in the production of activated charcoal.

 Calcium chloride can be used to precipitate fluoride ions from water as insoluble CaF_{2}.

 Calcium chloride is also an ingredient used in ceramic slipware.
 It suspends clay particles so that they float within the solution, making it easier to use in a variety of slipcasting techniques.

+For watering plants to use as a fertilizer, a moderate concentration of calcium chloride is used to avoid potential toxicity: 5 to 10 mM (millimolar) is generally effective and safe for most plants—that is 0.55–1.11 g of anhydrous calcium chloride (CaCl_{2}) per liter of water or 1.10–2.19 g of calcium chloride hexahydrate (CaCl_{2}·6H_{2}O) per liter of water.
+Calcium chloride solution is used immediately after preparation to prevent potential alterations in its chemical composition.
+Besides that, calcium chloride is highly hygroscopic, meaning it readily absorbs moisture from the air.
+If the solution is left standing, it can absorb additional water vapor, leading to dilution and a decrease in the intended concentration.
+Prolonged standing may lead to the precipitation of calcium hydroxide or other insoluble calcium compounds, reducing the availability of calcium ions in the solution and reducing the effectiveness of the solution as a calcium source for plants.
+Nutrient solutions can become a medium for microbial growth if stored for extended periods.
+Microbial contamination may alter the composition of the solution and potentially introduce pathogens to the plants.
+When dissolved in water, calcium chloride can undergo hydrolysis, especially over time, which can lead to the formation of small amounts of hydrochloric acid and calcium hydroxide: Ca_{2}^{+}+2H_{2}O ⇌ Ca(OH)_{2}+2H^{+}.
+This reaction can lower the pH of the solution, making it more acidic.
+Acidic solutions may harm plant tissues and disrupt nutrient uptake.

 Calcium chloride dihydrate (20 percent by weight) dissolved in ethanol (95 percent ABV) has been used as a sterilant for male animals.
 The solution is injected into the testes of the animal.
 Within one month, necrosis of testicular tissue results in sterilization.

 Cocaine producers in Colombia import tons of calcium chloride to recover solvents that are on the INCB Red List and are more tightly controlled.